 Staying connected to your student entails knowing what is going on in his or her surrounding environment.
-Sign up for the University’s Parent Newsletter, which is emailed several times a year, and visit the University’s Web site to know what is happening on campus.
+Visit the University’s Web site to know what is happening on campus.
 Know the campus culture and processes.

 Listen closely to things your student is sharing about the trials and tribulations being faced.
 Sometimes, students just need an ear to listen, a place to “vent.”
 Don’t solve problems, but strategize with your student about the best way to approach situations.
 It sometimes helps to ask “What do you want me to do?” to determine the difference between venting and a true crisis.
 Know that it is best to get involved only after all student-initiated avenues have been exhausted.

 About his or her advisor.
 Encourage meeting with the advisor to talk about classes, choosing a major, experiential education opportunities, and career options.

 About classes, not grades.
 Talk about what topics are being covered.
 Is he or she facing any difficulties in the class?
 Students should always speak first with their professor when facing difficulty in class; all faculty members are available by phone and e-mail, and host office hours.

 About majors and possible career paths.
 If he or she is uncertain, the First-Year Advising Office and Center for Student Success work closely with students to help them discover which field is best for them through interest surveys and workshops.